Seville Spain Travel Guide 2026: The Complete Insider’s Guide to Andalusia’s Capital

 Flamenco

-For authentic flamenco, avoid the tourist shows in Santa Cruz (overpriced at €35–€50, formulaic).
-Casa de la Memoria (€22) is the best balance of authenticity and accessibility.
-For the real thing, Casa Anselma in Triana has no cover charge and happens spontaneously — arrive after 11pm and be prepared to wait.
-Tablao Flamenco Los Gallos is reliable if you want a guaranteed seat with a glass of wine.
+For authentic flamenco, you really should avoid the tourist shows in Santa Cruz; they’re often overpriced (at €35–€50,) and pretty formulaic.
+Casa de la Memoria (€22) strikes the best balance of authenticity and accessibility.
+If you want the real deal, Casa Anselma in Triana has no cover charge and performances happen spontaneously — just arrive after 11pm and be prepared to wait.
+Tablao Flamenco Los Gallos is a reliable choice if you want a guaranteed seat with a glass of wine.

 Getting Around Seville